Three Month Online Novel Writing Course

 Our course features live Q&As and advice on pitching with the full Curtis Brown and C&W literary agent teams – something we believe to be unique in the online-learning arena.
 And the literary agents from both companies will read the openings and one-page synopses from our students at the end of the course.

-Our online courses are all about flexibility, and are ideal for those with busy lives or who are unable to travel to London to attend our courses.
+Our online creative writing courses are all about flexibility, and are ideal for those with busy lives or who are unable to travel to London to attend our courses.

 Curtis Brown and C&W have a reputation for launching new writers in a competitive publishing environment, and for developing successful writing careers.
 And in the six years since it was established, Curtis Brown Creative has seen many students gain major publishing deals – including now-well-known authors Jessie Burton, Janet Ellis, Kate Hamer, Lisa Williamson and Nicholas Searle.